opencampus-sh/fend2020-resources/README.md

 ## Podcasts

 Start listening to Podcasts early on to get inspired on a regular basis.
 Listen while doing your dishes or your laundry, on the commute to work or simply while going for a walk.
-There a great Apps out there like [Pocket Casts](https://www.pocketcasts.com/), [Stitcher](https://www.stitcher.com/) or [Himalaya](https://www.himalaya.com/gb).
+There are great Apps out there like [Pocket Casts](https://www.pocketcasts.com/), [Stitcher](https://www.stitcher.com/) or [Himalaya](https://www.himalaya.com/gb).
 You can also simply use Spotify or Apple Podcasts, but I would highly recommend that you check out Pocket Casts for a great listening experience.

 ### Awesome developer Podcasts